ONSdigital/csvcubed/external-docs/docs/guides/configuration/qube-config/measure-definitions.md

 ## Inheritance

 This section will show how to create measures by re-using existing definitions.

 To reuse an existing measure definition, whether it is reused in its entirety as an exact copy of the existing definition, or if it is used as a base to create a new measure upon, use the `from_existing` property.
 This allows a URI to be used to apply an existing measure's definition.

 When the `from_existing` field is used, specifying any other fields in the values object will override those fields of the re-used measure's definition.
 This is how an existing definition can be used as a base to create new measures.

-Measure definition using the `from_existing` field can be done either when attaching the measure to an observation column, or when defining a measure within a measures column.

 Defining a measure in an observations column, using an existing measure definition: